guibfo/aircrafts/README.md

 - No unit testing

 - Commit history: Sorry, I just did a big commit with everything as I finished so I could keep on the flow while writing code

+- I didn't add a `reset state` button so you need a reload to retry the scheduling